 This is how the E and B Pawnbroker process works… Traditionally, a pawnbroker provides small cash loans to customers using personal items as collateral.
-Many brokers secure jewelry such as diamonds, watches, gold, and precious stones as collateral, for cash loans around $200.
-Pawnbrokers may also give you a loan using items such as televisions, cameras, and electronics as collateral.
-And, because the items are used as collateral, there are no issues on the collection of the loan, brokers physically secure the collateral items to be resold if there is a default on the loan.
+Many brokers secure jewelry such as diamonds, watches, gold, and precious stones as collateral, and usually for cash loans of $200 or more.
+Pawnbrokers may also give you a loan against items such as televisions, cameras, and electronics as collateral.
+And, because the items are used as collateral, there are no difficulties when collecting the loan.
+Pawnbrokers physically secure the collateral items to be resold if there is a default on the loan.

 All pawnbrokers are licensed in the state of New Jersey through the Department of Banking and Insurance.
 The State Department of Banking view NJ pawnbrokers as a financial institution.
 The pawn broking statutes currently allow for an interest rate of 3.75% per month.
 E and B terms are set to 3.5 % a month.
 E and B loans are usually held for a 30-60 day period after maturity before sale.

-Prior to the sale, customers have two options regarding their transactions.
+Prior to the sale, E and B Pawnbroker provides its customers with two options

 - Option 1: Payment of interest only – customer pays the amount of interest accrued on the loan and can then extend the term another 90 days.